 You also get to experience the Epcot International Festival of the Holidays.
-Check out the various nation pavilions in the World Showcase to see holiday traditions from around the world.
+Check out the various nation pavilions in the World Showcase to see holiday traditions worldwide.

 Walt Disney World decks out the parks and resorts during the season.
 Here are a few photos to show what you can expect.

-Expect to find plenty of wreathes and bunting around the Magic Kingdom You'll also find Nutcracker toy soldiers around the flagpole on Main Street.
+Expect to find plenty of wreaths and bunting around the Magic Kingdom.
+You’ll also find Nutcracker toy soldiers around the flagpole on Main Street.

 Did I say flagpole?
-Actually, there's an enormous Christmas tree in its place.
+There’s an enormous Christmas tree in its place.

 You’ll also see more poinsettia plants than most states get in a year.
 They’re all over the Magic Kingdom and other places in Walt Disney World during the Christmas Season.

 The Wilderness Lodge is my favorite of the Deluxe resorts to visit during the Christmas season.
-With the tall tree, northwestern atmosphere and fireplaces – it just feels like Christmas to me.
-This is also the only resort I stayed at over Christmas week a while ago, so I have some fond memories of the season at this hotel.
+With the tall tree, northwestern atmosphere, and fireplaces, it feels like Christmas to me.
+This is the only resort I stayed at over Christmas week a while ago, so I have some fond memories of the season at this hotel.